idlemoor/distcc-tools/README.md

 This package sets up a 'masquerade mode' distcc server for gcc (including g++, objc and gfortran) and clang/clang++.

-The server and the clients should all have the same versions of Slackware (i.e. all running 14.1, or all running the same revision of -current).
+The server and the clients should all have the same version of Slackware (i.e. all running 14.1, or all running the same revision of -current).

 To start the distccd daemon automatically on boot, you must add these lines in